Muhammad Yunus: Early career

-Early career
+Grameen and microfinance

 In 1976, during visits to the poorest households in the village of Jobra near Chittagong University, Yunus discovered that very small loans could make a disproportionate difference to a poor person.
 Village women who made bamboo furniture had to take usurious loans to buy bamboo, and repay their profits to the lenders.
 Traditional banks did not want to make tiny loans at reasonable interest to the poor due to high risk of default.
-But Yunus believed that, given the chance, the poor will repay the money and hence microcredit was a viable business model.
+But Yunus believed that, given the chance, the poor will not need to pay high interest on the money, can keep any profits from their own labour, and hence microcredit was a viable business model.
 Yunus lent US$27 of his money to 42 women in the village, who made a profit of BDT 0.50 (US$0.02) each on the loan.
 Thus, Yunus is credited with the idea of microcredit.

 In December 1976, Yunus finally secured a loan from the government Janata Bank to lend to the poor in Jobra.
 The institution continued to operate, securing loans from other banks for its projects.
 By 1982, it had 28,000 members.
-On 1 October 1983, the pilot project began operation as a full-fledged bank for poor Bangladeshis and was renamed Grameen Bank ("Village Bank").By July 2007, Grameen had issued US$6.38 billion to 7.4 million borrowers.
+On 1 October 1983, the pilot project began operation as a full-fledged bank for poor Bangladeshis and was renamed Grameen Bank ("Village Bank").
+By July 2007, Grameen had issued US$6.38 billion to 7.4 million borrowers.
 To ensure repayment, the bank uses a system of "solidarity groups".
 These small informal groups apply together for loans and its members act as co-guarantors of repayment and support one another's efforts at economic self-advancement.